publishing-api: Links and Link Expansion

 In cases when there are edition links and link set links which have the same link_type, the edition links will take precedence during link expansion.

-This is important because it means when they are updated they will immediately apply to live editions of a document.
+This is important because it means when a patch links request is made, they will immediately apply to live editions of a document, even if the document has a draft edition.

 Available translations